Back to SRL Storymaker Resource Library

 PRODUCTION STEPS

 • RECORD.
-Start recording yourself or your interviews with others (refer to How to Record a Podcast One-Pager and How to Record a Podcast Level-Up for tips).
+Start recording yourself or your interviews with others (refer to our resources above for tips).
 Remember you will be editing your story so it’s OK if you mess up, start and stop, or talk about things you later decide not to use.

 • If you have a mic, use it! :)

-• TRANSCRIBE your interview or audio diary.
-You can use sites like Otter.ai to help generate a transcript then.
+• TRANSCRIBE your audio.
+You can use sites like Otter.ai.
 Then HIGHLIGHT the best soundbites.

 • SCRIPT.
-Start a document (preferably a shared Google doc) and arrange the best soundbites into the order you want for your story.
+Start a shared Google doc and arrange the best soundbites into the order you want for your story.

-• EDIT your audio story using any audio or video software or app.
+• EDIT your audio story using any audio or video software or app (Audacity is a good, free program).
 Please do not add music.

 • SUBMIT your script AND rough cut to SRL.
 Use this SUBMISSION FORM and choose project: On Our Minds Season 5.